iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 - Proportion of _unique_ kanji that are [_hyōgai_ kanji](https://en.wikipedia.org/wiki/Hy%C5%8Dgai_kanji).
 - Proportion of _non-unique_ characters that are katakana.

 I describe these metrics in a little more detail in the results section.
-But first, we start with the ingestion stage.
+We first move on the ingestion stage.

 ## Ingestion